habbis/debian_preseed/README.md

 # debian_preseed
 debian preseed auto installer files

+preseed file for vmware VM  [preseed-bookworm-min-vm-vmware](preseed-bookworm-min-vm-vmware.txt)

+package for vmware is open-vm-tools

-preseed file for VM or other server/desktop using /dev/sda [preseed-bookworm-min-vm](preseed-bookworm-min-vm.txt)
+preseed file for proxmox VM  using /dev/sda [preseed-bookworm-min-vm-proxmox](preseed-bookworm-min-vm-proxmox.txt)

 tested with pxe booting on proxmox

+package for promox is cloud-init qemu-guest-agent

+preseed file for libvirt VM using /dev/vda [preseed-bookworm-min-vm-libvirt](preseed-bookworm-min-vm-libvirt.txt)

+tested with pxe booting on proxmox

+package for libvirt is cloud-init qemu-guest-agent

  Mdadm raid setup [raid1 preseed](raid1_preseed)
  and root and boot have two disks in raid1

 boot "/dev/sda /dev/sdb" and root "/dev/sdc /dev/sdd"